AshFoster/foodie-favourites/README.md

 - The height of the restaurnt previews on the home page and restaurant page varied based on the height of the images uploaded so different restauarant cards weren't always the same height.
 This was fixed by amending the y margins on the relevant elements and adding some custom height classes at certain screen widths.
 One of the custom classes forces the element to be 100% height at certain screen widths, and an other forces the height of the elements to be 180px at certain screen widths.

-- When submitting the filter form on restaurants.html it did not work when submitting via the model, but did when not submitting via the modal.
+- When submitting the filter form on restaurants.html it did not work when submitting via the modal, but did when not submitting via the modal.
 This was fixed by submitting the form using Javascript, which is a requirement when using Bootstrap modals.

 - When adding pagination to profile.html it wasn't working initially.
 It was eventually fixed by using page_obj.object_list as the context to be looped over rather than the context that was explicitly defined in ProfileView.